How to Support Immigrant Students and Families: Strategies for Schools and Early Childhood Programs

 Why this matters

-The American Academy of Pediatrics (AAP) has publicly stated their expectation that the current climate will likely increase students’ toxic stress level, particularly if students experience trauma.
-(The AAP also released a statement on the impact of family separations at the border.)
+The American Academy of Pediatrics (AAP) has publicly stated their expectations that increased strains on immigrant families can also increase students' toxic stress level, particularly if students experience trauma.
+(The AAP also released a 2018 statement on the impact of family separations at the border.)

 Researchers at the Center for Law and Social Policy (CLASP) documented the impact of this anxiety on children as young as three, including an increase in finger biting and toilet accidents (Cervantes, Ullrich, & Matthews, 2018, p.
 9), while teachers of older students report an increase in severe depression and a decrease in motivation and engagement.
 See more on the impacts of this anxiety on young children in our section on supporting young children in immigrant families.